9nuria/ischia_vents_traits_habitats/README.md

 Scripts and data for functional diversity under ocean acidification across different habitat types

-Data architecture> Scripts and data are from the folder named "seb" within the master branch valeriano/nuria_acid.
-Dowloaded from github on 2021-12-29.

 Folders
 - :file_folder: R contains the current script and R project related to this study
 - :file_folder: data contains the following sub-folders